 Pattern: Spit Up & Stilettos (who are actually changing their name to Sadi & Sam) Elizabeth Dress (Free Pattern!) modified by not adding the back slit in the top, removing the pleats from the skirt, adding sleeves, adding length, and adding a cape/train/whatever you want to call it!
 Really I just used the bodice portion as a starting point and made it up from there.

-Patterns: The long sleeve top (see a better picture at the bottom of this post) was a mash-up between the Spit Up & Stilettos/Sadi & Sam Harper Blouse and Caroline Shirt (Free Patterns!) — lengthened the collar stand, added decorative stitching, and added sleeves!
+Patterns: The long sleeve top (see a better picture at the bottom of this post) was a mash-up between the Spit Up & Stilettos/Sadi & Sam Harper Blouse and Caroline Shirt (Free Patterns! **UPDATE-see note above for where to find these patterns now**) — lengthened the collar stand, added decorative stitching, and added sleeves!
 Top/bodice was self-drafted.
 Skirt is a modified Megan Nielsen Veronika Skirt (Free Pattern!); I ended up cutting 4 pieces instead of 2 as the pattern indicates in order to fit them on my fabric and end up with the length I was going for.
 The seams are barely noticeable, though.

 (^^with my cousin, the nerdy bird!) :D

 Pattern: Self-drafted, using this and one of his shirts as a guide.
 All I did different was add the sleeves to the finished tunic instead of them being part of it and added belt loops on each side of the tunic.
 I sewed the fur in between the top layer and lining so when I flipped it right side out it was all nicely attached.
 It was a total pain, though!
 Plus I think I made little Zoe jealous spending all that time combing out fabric fur instead of her lol :/